 The residency programme includes a fee, a monthly stipend for sustenance, travel expenses within the UK, and production costs as required.
 LUX offers a dedicated work station in their building in Waterlow Park, North London while the Goethe-Institut invites the artist to stay at the institute’s guest apartment in South Kensington.
 The artist will have the opportunity to visit LUX Scotland and work at the Centre for Contemporary Art in Glasgow.

+This year’s Goethe@LUX artist in residence is Berlin-based artist Sonya Schönberger who combines her studies in social anthropology and experimental media design in her artistic practice.
 The first Goethe@LUX artist in residence was video and performance artist Liz Rosenfeld, a Berlin-based film and video artist in 2017.
 In her practice Liz explores queer perspectives on history.
 2018 saw new media artist Anahita Razmi take up residency at the Goethe-Instut Anahita investigated the future state of The Islamic Republic of Iran as seen from the perspective of a diverse range of diasporic political communities.

 Project Co-ordinator for Film

 LUX - Homepage